daler/GFFutils_old/README.rst

 In practice, the results of the "parent search" are written to a temporary text file and then imported into the ``relations`` table as a batch in the end.
-This is to avoid recalculating the index each time a new row is added, somthing that would be extraordinarily time consuming.
+This is to avoid recalculating the index each time a new row is added, something that would be extraordinarily time consuming.

 Once the second pass is complete, indexes are built and the database is ready for use.